 The DCC shall ensure that each SMETS1 SMSO shall take reasonable steps to configure WAN communication between SMETS1 Installation and the relevant S1SP.

-NOT USED.
+To enable Clause 14.2 for GroupID = “CB”, the DCC shall ensure that the communication service provider takes all reasonable steps to carry out any precursor steps that are necessary to allow the SMETS1 SMSO to configure the WAN in accordance with Clause 14.2 and provide any relevant information to the SMETS1 SMSO.

 Migration Group Encrypted File

-A Migration Group Encrypted File is required for this GroupID.
+A Migration Group Encrypted File is required for these GroupIDs.

 S1SP Required File Set